Sofia-UX-UI/portfolio-v.4/content/post/nomad/index.md

 ## Step 1: Initial Research and Planning

 Given the 5-hour time zone difference, it was crucial to carefully select collaborative tools that would enable seamless communication and coordination.
+My contribution during this stage involved setting up the initial meetings, helping to establish a comfortable environment for the team, and ensuring smooth communication across time zones.
+I also created the GitHub repository to manage the project’s codebase and established the first project charter, outlining performance goals, expected outcomes, and a high-level timeline for the weeks ahead.

-The initial planning phase also involved team-building activities to help us understand each member's strengths, which informed decisions about project direction and performance goals for each stage.
+The initial planning phase included team-building activities to help us understand each member's strengths, which informed decisions about project direction and goals for each stage.
 Early discussions centered around whether to develop a gamified app or a full game.
 Since the developers had limited experience with app development and the timeline was tight, we collectively decided to focus on creating a game to avoid potential delays from the learning curve.

 | Code repository   | Project management     | Communication   | Design | Development | Cloud | Coding |
 | --------  | -------- | ------ | ------ |